MohanCR97/Udacity-Machine_Learning_Foundation-Nanodegree/Project 3 -Investigate_a_dataset (TMDb_dataset)/README.md

 - `tmdb_movies.csv` : The dataset file containing 10k+ entries of movies that I have worked on.
 - `Investigate_a_Dataset.ipynb` : The investigation of the dataset has been done in this jupyter notebook file.
 - `Investigate_a_Dataset.html` :  HTML file of notebook.
-- `Review.pdf`  : Revie of my project by the udacity reviewer.
+- `Review.pdf`  : Review of my project by the udacity reviewer.

 #### Dataset file